 DVS is responsible for ensuring that products of animal origin intended for human consumption are hygienic, healthy, wholesome, and suitable for consumption.
 Under the Control of Slaughter Rules 1975, all meat (except pork) and poultry products imported into the country must be certified halal by an accredited certification body.
 In addition, the products must originate from slaughterhouses which have been physically inspected and approved by both the Malaysian veterinary (DVS) and religious authorities (JAKIM - the Islamic Development Foundation of Malaysia) in accordance with the Malaysian Standard for Halal Food (MS1500:2009).

-For contact details of JAKIM-approved halal certifying institutions in the United States, please refer to the "Halal Certification" section below.
+For more details about Malaysia's halal requirements, please refer to the "Section VII: Halal Certification" below.

 Assistance from U.S. cooperator boards representing the industry, such as the U.S. Meat Export Federation (USMEF) and the U.S.A.
 Poultry and Egg Export Council (USAPEEC), may be solicited to arrange for the certification and plant approval process.
-An import license, veterinary health certificate (signed or endorsed by the veterinary authority of the country of export) and halal certificate (issued by approved U.S. Islamic Center) must accompany each consignment.
+An import license, veterinary health certificate (signed or endorsed by the veterinary authority of the country of export) and halal certificate (issued by an approved U.S. Halal Certification Body) must accompany each consignment.
 All meat must be properly labeled indicating establishment number of the abattoir and packing plant, lot number, date of production and type of slaughter.
-Further information is also available at the FSIS Export Library: Malaysia | Food Safety and Inspection Service (usda.gov).
+Further information is also available at the FSIS Export Library:

+Malaysia | Food Safety and Inspection Service (usda.gov).